 Overnight stay in the Hotel in Thimphu.

 After the day's excursion in Thimphu, start your journey to Paro in the evening.
-Upon reaching Paro, check-in at the hotel and take rest.
+Upon reaching Paro, check-in at the hotel and take a rest.

 Overnight stay in the Hotel in Thimphu.

-If time and energy permits, you can also visit the places like the Taktsang Monastery and the Cheri Lang monastery.
-The Takstang's Monastery, also known as Tiger's Nest located at a height of 3,120 meters offers great trekking opportunity in Bhutan.
-It is believed that Guru Rinpoche has landed here on the back of a tiger that gave the place the name Tiger's Nest.
+If time and energy permit, you can also visit places like the Taktsang Monastery and the Cheri Lang Monastery.
+Takstang's Monastery, also known as Tiger's Nest, located at a height of 3,120 meters, offers excellent trekking opportunities in Bhutan.
+It is believed that Guru Rinpoche landed here on the back of a tiger that gave the place the name Tiger's Nest.
 Stay overnight in the hotel in Paro.

-This is the last day of your 4 days Bhutan tour.
+This is the last day of your 3 nights 4 days Bhutan tour.
 After breakfast, you check out from the hotel and get an assisted transfer to the airport to catch the flight for your onward journey.